yakostro/eagle_game/GDD.md

 - If eagle passes a nest without feeding its inhabitants he loses morale points

-### Flying mechanics 1: casual
-- Energy loses overtime
-- No control over flaping / gliding.
-User can freely move up and down
+Eagle

+### Eagle movement
+- Eagle can move UP an DOWN
+	- To move Up: W
+	- To move Down: S
+- No gravity applied to the eagle